Hull Pruning Services

 Phone: (781) 925-2110

-Website: Hull Planning Board
+Official Website: Hull Planning Board

 Hull Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Hull’s municipal ordinances regulate equipment operation hours—typically 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
-Noise and decibel limits apply, and special event schedules may affect work hours.
-Commercial tree services must register with the Town Clerk, obtain a business license, and hold a Home Improvement Contractor registration for contracts >$1,000 (per MA law).
+Hull’s ordinances regulate equipment operation hours (7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends; Sunday work often restricted before 9:00 AM or prohibited—verify local bylaws).
+Noise and decibel limits apply, and special event schedules may affect work.
+Commercial tree services must register with the Town Clerk, obtain a business license, and, for contracts over $1,000, register as a Home Improvement Contractor per MA law.
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
-Work zones must comply with ANSI Z133 safety protocols, including traffic control and public notification.
-Environmental compliance covers debris containment, vehicle maintenance, and waste disposal documentation, with oversight by the Hull Department of Public Works and MassDEP.
+Safety protocols mandate ANSI Z133 compliance, traffic control, and public notification.
+Environmental compliance covers debris containment, vehicle maintenance, and documentation of waste disposal, in coordination with MassDEP and local ordinances.